arfc/moltres/CONTRIBUTING.md

 all of our work that may not yet pass tests or even compile, but where we also want to save our progress.
 Let us call this branch "Work".
 So, when all is said and done, in our fork there will be three branches:
-"master", "develop", and "Work".
+"master", "devel", and "Work".

 ### Acquiring Moltres and Workflow

 We begin with a fork of the main Moltres repository.
-After initially forking the repo, we will have two branches in our fork: "master" and "develop".
+After initially forking the repo, we will have two branches in our fork: "master" and "devel".

 #### Acquiring a Fork of the Moltres Repository